digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

   [...]

-  # Instantiate an XBee device object.
+  # Instantiate a local XBee object.
-  device = XBeeDevice("COM1", 9600)
+  xbee = XBeeDevice("COM1", 9600)
-  device.open()
+  xbee.open()

-  # Instantiate a remote XBee device object.
+  # Instantiate a remote XBee object.
-  remote_device = RemoteXBeeDevice(device, XBee64BitAddress.from_hex_string("0013A20040XXXXXX"))
+  remote = RemoteXBeeDevice(xbee, XBee64BitAddress.from_hex_string("0013A20040XXXXXX"))

   # Send data using the remote object.
-  device.send_data(remote_device, "Hello XBee!")
+  xbee.send_data(remote, "Hello XBee!")

   [...]

 The previous methods may fail for the following reasons:

-* ACK of the command sent is not received in the configured timeout, throwing a ``TimeoutException``.
+* ACK of the sent command is not received in the configured timeout, throwing a ``TimeoutException``.
 * Other errors caught as ``XBeeException``: